Ricky Byrd: Musical career

 Byrd's second album, Lifer was recorded in Nashville and New York City, executive produced by Ray Kennedy (five-time Grammy winner who worked with Steve Earle, Ray Davies, Sheryl Crow) and co-produced by Byrd and Bob Stander.
 The album, released in 2012, was the number 10 Coolest Album in the World 2013 and “Things to Learn” from the album was Coolest Song in the World the first week of January 2014 on Little Steven’s Underground Garage radio show.

 “From the time I left Joan Jett and the Blackhearts around 1991, I was really trying to see what I sounded like on my own,” Byrd told Guitar Player.
 “I knew who my influences were—I grew up on everything from the Raspberries to the Who to the Stones to the Yardbirds to Otis Redding.
 If you just mix that all in a stew, I guess it comes out Ricky Byrd."

 In April 2015, Joan Jett and the Blackhearts were inducted into the 30th Annual Rock and Roll Hall of Fame at a ceremony in Cleveland, Ohio.
 As a Blackheart, Byrd received the honor as well as the other band members.

 When Byrd was 30 years clean and sober, in October 2015, he released his third solo album, Clean Getaway, 12 songs focusing on the struggles of drug addiction and the positive side of recovery that he wrote or co-wrote with Richie Supa and Mark Hudson.
 The album of original songs also includes a cover of Paul Revere and the Raiders' 1966 hit "Kicks."
 Byrd told ABC News Radio that Clean Getaway is "kind of like a self-help book with a backbeat."

 Clean Getaway was produced by Byrd and Bob Stander, and featured players including keyboardist Bobby Whitlock (Derek and The Dominos); drummer Steve Holley (Wings); bassist Stander; keyboardist Andy Burton (Little Steven and the Disciples of Soul); keyboardist Jeff Kazee (Southside Johnny); horn players John Isley and Chris Anderson of the Asbury Jukes (horns); vocalists Christine Ohlman (Saturday Night Live band), Marge Raymond, Mark Hudson, and Sara Devine.

 "My job is to show people you can be sober and still have fun.
 I tell them, 'Look, I did it, brother,'" Byrd said.

+In February 2023, Byrd released "Glamdemic Blues" as a digital and 7-inch single.
+The B-side is a remake of the Four Tops' 1966 hit "Reach Out I'll Be There".